 By joining the builder at the property, buyers can often glean more information about the property than they’ll get from reading the subsequent report.

-What sound serious on paper may not seem so bad when explained in person by the builder, and likewise what appears to be a trivial problem in writing could turn out to be worse than first thought, so it pays to be by the builder’s side as they go through the property.
+What sounds serious on paper may not seem so bad when explained in person by the builder, and likewise what appears to be a trivial problem in writing could turn out to be worse than first thought, so it pays to be by the builder’s side as they go through the property.

 Remember, you’re paying for a service so make sure you get your money’s worth.

-If a buyer is unbale to attend the inspection, Balanda cautions them against using ‘tick box’ building inspectors whose report comprises a one-page typed sheet with a tick or cross in the appropriate boxes.
+If a buyer is unable to attend the inspection, Balanda cautions them against using ‘tick box’ building inspectors whose report comprises a one-page typed sheet with a tick or cross in the appropriate boxes.